-As an initial coach, I ignored the warm-up and used half-speed two-ball drift drills as a warm-up for more intense exercise activities.
-When I moved to Sweden with a professional women's basketball team, the players married their warmth and could not work without a longer warm-up time.
+As an initial coach, I ignored the warm-up and used half-speed two-ball drilling machines as a warm up for more intense exercise activities.
+When I moved to Sweden to train a women's basketball team, the players married their warmth and could not work without a longer warm-up time.
 When I was practicing with the club's men's team, I felt that in practice more than half was warm-up.
 In a sense, I agreed to my team: we arrived before the practical time and the players jumped the rope for 5 to 10 minutes as they warmed up and then made an al-maximal drill in the court.

 In our first game, your opponent uses basketball 25 minutes before the game lasts 30 minutes.
 Later in the season I watched another player pass through an extensive plyometric pre-game warm-up.
 While Americans challenge European players for defensive gaps, Swedish players have been impressed by defensive footwear.
-In general, it is assumed that a foreign-born player was playing foot with experienced footwork, but as I pointed out my experiences abroad, it seemed that their play and practice had been focused on footwork and led to their development Next season, In making practical routines, I have done a series of warm-up exercises to start exercises: focus on drilling machines on footwork and jerking skills.
-Coaching Women's Exercise Batting and Agility Program is an attempt to reduce performance and injury as researchers believe that women can reduce the risk of ACL damage through a small plyometric routine
+It is generally assumed that a foreign-born player has played foot footage with experienced footwork, but as I reflected on my experiences abroad, it seemed as if their play and practice were focused on footwork and their development Next season, training sessions and practical I've done a series of warm-up exercises to start exercises: drilling machines that focus on footwork and bouncing skills.
+Coaching Women's Exercise Batting and Agility Program is an attempt to increase performance and reduce injury, as researchers believe that women can reduce the risk of ACL damage through small plyometric routines

-I use three general warming methods: (2 ), or (3) full court dynamic warm-up (carioca, backward, delimitation, lateral delimitation, high knee, punches, and high / power jumps).
+I use three general warming methods: ( 2) station, or (3) full court dynamic warm-up (carioca, backward, delimitation, lateral delimitation, high knee, impact and high / power jumps).
 Our warm-up takes 10 to 15 minutes.

-When we warm up at our station, jogging, jogging and carioca.
+When warming up at our station, jogging, backstroke and karioca.
 Since we have 10 players, we work in pairs.

 first Station: Mirror Drilling (15 Seconds, Rest for 15 Seconds, 15 Seconds)

-Learn the bulk of our spherical defense and movement on this drill and later on drills 1v1.
+We learn most of our ball defender and movement on this drill and later on 1v1 drills.
 Players are facing each other and one player starts the attacking player and one is the defender.
 The attacking player moves sideways and the defending player strives to face-to-face.
 The attacking player is aiming to create a space between the two while the defender tries to stay on the edge of the attacking player's body.

 2nd station: Mikan drill